Terror (1978 film): Production

-Casting

 While casting the film, Warren and associate producer Moira Young deliberately sought out new actors with no film experience.
 All the roles were cast in two months.
 The characters played by Glynis Barber and Elaine Ives-Cameron did not appear in the original script; they were written in because Warren and Young were impressed by the actresses' auditions and were determined to use them.
 Ives-Cameron based her performance as Dolores Hamilton, the owner of the Theatre Girls' Hostel, on Gloria Swanson as Norma Desmond in the film Sunset Boulevard (1950).